VERIFY BEFORE RELYING

 You may be able to avoid retaking the 63-hour course when the problem is not actually expiration.
 Start with the least expensive explanation before assuming the worst.

-FREC-approved 63-hour course pricing changes by provider and format, but a practical planning range is about $60 for low-cost self-paced online options to about $450 for live classroom or bundled packages.
+FREC-approved 63-hour course pricing changes by provider and format.
 That is exactly why you should verify the salvage gates before paying for another course.
+A missing PDF is cheap to fix.
+A truly expired certificate usually is not.

 A missing certificate is not the same as an expired certificate.
 This is the most salvageable version of the problem.

-Rule 61J2-3.015 says applicants for initial licensure as a broker or sales associate must provide the course completion certificate at the scheduled examination.
-It also says the original certificate goes to the student and the school keeps a copy for a minimum of five years after the course completion date.
+Rule 61J2-3.015 says applicants for initial licensure as a broker or sales associate must provide the course completion certificate at the scheduled examination as proof they have satisfactorily completed the applicable Commission-prescribed course.
+It also requires the school to give the original certificate to the student and keep a copy for at least five years after completion.

 So if you finished the course less than two years ago and only lost the PDF or paper certificate, contact the provider before buying anything new.
 Ask for the completion certificate or the official completion record, then compare the finish date to your planned exam date.